BeaconCMS/beacon/ROADMAP.md

 #### Admin Interface
 - Adopt a component/UI library to improve the standard look and feel of admin pages
-- Expose built-in components and colors to allow users build custom pages easily
+- Expose built-in components and colors to allow users to build custom pages easily

 ## Tooling, Integration, and Extensibility